 Well!
-When I began this page two years ago, I was just starting to seriously seek publication for my first novel.
+When I began this three years ago, I was just starting to seriously seek publication for my first novel, and thought the road I took to get there might be of interest.

 Since then, this has happened…